TheNotary/bundlegem/README.md

 You can now get to work making changes to the my_service gem.
 All you need to know is that any file that ends in .tt in that folder will be copied into new projects when you create a new project based on that template, however the .tt extension will obviously be stripped out of the resulting file name.

-## TODO: Did you actually implement this?
+### Categorizing Your Template

-Also, you can specify the `category` of the gem by editing the .bundlegem file in each template's root.
+Also, you can specify the `category` of the gem by editing the bundlegem.yml file in each template's root.
 Categories are just used for organizing the output when you run `bundlegem --list`.
 Here, I'll show you an example:

-## Customizing Your Own Templates
+### Customizing Your Own Templates

 Place your own templates in `~/.bunglegem/templates`.
 You can populate it with examples by running `bundlegem --install-best-templates` which will effectively clone down a few sample git repos into the templates folder for you such as [Go-Cli](https://github.com/TheNotary/go-cli) for instance.